 - Shabbat In-Home Program – open up your home to the teen community to experience Shabbat dinner in different homes and with each other.
 To host a Teen Shabbat In-Home, contact Adam Bender.

 - Service Learning Trip – Help repair the world (Tikkun Olam) with WJC!
 Travel with your fellow teens and help a community in need.
-2018 location is TBD.
+Join us this January 16-21st, 2019 in Portland, OR as we explore the topics of homelessness and environmental awareness in the local area.

 - Up to 25 total hours of service on the trip.